 Should You Fertilize?

-There is no need to fertilize golden barrel cactus, they get all the nutrients they need from the desert soil.
-But if you keep it in a pot, fertilize lightly a few times a year when it’s actively growing.
+There is no need to fertilize golden barrel, it gets all the nutrients it needs from the desert soil.
+But if you grow one in a pot, fertilize it lightly a few times a year when it’s actively growing.

-Since golden barrel cactus is a globe, there is nothing to prune!
+Since golden barrel cactus is shaped like a ball, there’s nothing to prune!
 However, you may want to tidy it up by removing spent flowers and fruits.

 If your mature specimen blooms, it leaves behind yellow fruit with brown dried flowers stuck to the top.
-I personally don’t find this attractive, and pluck them out with tongs.
+If you don’t find this attractive, you can pluck them out with tongs.
 When they’re ready, they pop out easily.
-I find this oddly satisfying in an ASMR sort of way.
+(I find this oddly satisfying in an ASMR sort of way.)
+Or, ideally, leave them for wildlife.

-And of course, you can also do this if you’d like to try the edible fruit.
+And of course, you can try the edible fruit.
 Traditionally, both the fruits and seeds were eaten by indigenous communities.

 Older plants sometimes produce offsets.
 This may or may not appeal to you.
 In more formal settings, this can upset the garden’s symmetry.